AndyA/jsonpath-lifter/README.md

 ### src

 Specify the JSONPath in the input document where this rule will match.
 It can be any valid JSONPath.
-If it matches at multiple points in the source document this rule will be executed once for each match.
-If `src` has no matches the rule will be skipped.
-If `src` is an array each of the paths in it will be tried in turn.
-The rule will execute for all matches.
+If it matches at multiple locations in the source document the rule will be executed once for each match.
+If `src` has no matches the rule will not be executed.
+If `src` is an array each of the paths in it will be tried in turn and the rule will execute for all matches.

 Here's a rule that normalises an ID that may be found in `_id`, `ident` or `_uuid`.